Skip to main content

 Critical Security Requirement

-Resource servers must validate the aud claim in access tokens matches their own resource URI.
-Accepting tokens with incorrect audiences is a security vulnerability.
+Resource servers MUST validate that the aud claim in access tokens matches their own resource URI.
+Accepting tokens with the wrong audience is a security vulnerability.

 Example Validation (PHP)